[Article was updated on 23.3.2020]

 According to the task manager, render eat up all my 64 GB of RAM.
 I guess rendering is all about memory access and less about CPU computing.

 Then I decided to test the limits and overrode the CPU cap and manually set the thread counter to 14.
 And nothing happened.
 The estimated time to completion got worse by 2 hours.

 Nevertheless, 12 hours of render time was still far better than having to wait two weeks with my old Core I3 and one render queue.
 I was happy and was ready to buy a license.

 But then something unexpected happened.
 I had to stop render because I didn’t want to keep desktop on overnight.
 And when I tried to resume render the next morning, Render Boss refused to activate render threads.

 I looked into logs and it said Aerender failed to run or something.
-I tried to reinstall the whole thing, clean up files and so on, but nothing really helped.
+I tried to reinstall the whole thing, clean up files, and so on, but nothing helped.
 Every time it failed on the same error.
-I lost probably three days troubleshooting.
+I lost probably three days of troubleshooting.

 So I hope, I helped you with those few tips and tricks on how to render faster with After Effect.